 These language programs prepare students who need to improve their English language skills for college-level study or for career advancement.
 The programs also prepare non-native speakers of English to function successfully in institutions of higher education and in professional settings, prepare newly arrived immigrants 18 years and older who need to improve their basic literacy communication skills, and provide English language instruction online.

 Pathways to Employment

-This nationally acclaimed Pathways to Employment Program is designed to prepare students to enter the workforce as skilled employees.
-Pathways programs run 12 to 14 weeks and combine classes that teach basic academic and job readiness skills with training for jobs where skilled workers are high in demand.
+The nationally acclaimed Pathways to Employment Program is designed to prepare students to enter the workforce as skilled employees.
+Pathways programs run 12 to 14 weeks and combine classes that teach basic academic and job readiness skills with training for jobs where skilled workers are in high demand.
 Central Piedmont Community College has quickly become a model for other community colleges seeking to develop their own Pathways programs.